friflo/ECS-wiki/docs/query-optimization.md

 - [Query Vectorization - SIMD](#query-vectorization---simd)

-*Info:* Query optimization examples are part of the unit tests see:
+Query optimization examples are part of the unit tests see:
 [Tests/ECS/Examples](https://github.com/friflo/Friflo.Engine.ECS/tree/main/src/Tests/ECS/Examples)

+> **Info**
+> In general *friflo ECS* provides in many areas only a single API variant to implement a specific behavior.
+> This avoids confusion to select a one of multiple variants.
+> **Query optimization** and **Batch operations** are an exception to this rule.
+> The reason is to provide provide room for significant performance gains if needed.

 <br/>